CamCove-Crichton/Whiskey-d_Away/README.md

 - Had an issue with trying to get the sort selector working with the javascript, but it kept throwing an error, and I realised that because I was splitting the name where there was an underscore, it was actually splitting the name for the field name from the model so it could not recognise it, so after splitting the names, I joined the filed name part into the variable for sort, and it fixed the issue
 - I was struggling to get the form fields to display in my template, and after trying to think what could be wrong in my context or template files, I then realised the booking form instance had not been created in the tour_detail view, and add to the context, so once I did this, the form fields displayed in the template
 - Had an issue trying to implement the flatpickr in the basket template, and realised because I was trying to access multiple items by the id name but in the form of a template tag, it was no longer a unique option and so then had to implement a class for the booking date and added that to the widgets in the form for the booking item, and then used the jQuery function by targeting the class instead
+- Had an issue with updating the session variable for the basket, and after getting assistance from a CI tutor, we found we needed toset the basket.session to .session.modified = True to inform django the session has been modified

 ### Validator Testing